I have a Health Science BS from a Christian college. I have been a Christian since a teenager, studying the Bible every day.

 A glimmer of the importance of what Jesus was saying was dawning on Nicodemus.
 It filled his mind with wonder.
 But he did not yet understand.
 He was not so impressed with the necessity of the new birth as with how it happened.
 He asked with amazement, "How can these things be?"
 John 3:9

 Jesus gently replied, "Are you a master teacher of Israel and yet you do not understand these things?"
 Nicodemus could have been offended by such a question.
 But Jesus said it with such concern and love in His voice and on His face that Nicodemus received the message.
 Jesus was trying to impress him with the fact that instead of being offended, he should be humbled by his lack of knowledge of such important spiritual knowledge.

 There was no excuse for the blindness of Israel in regard to the work of regeneration.
 Under the inspiration of the Holy Spirit, the Old Testament prophets had explained such things.

 - Isaiah had written "We are all as an unclean thing, and all our righteousness are as filthy rags."
 Isaiah 64:6

 Nicodemus was familiar with the story of the uplifted serpent on the cross.
 With this he clearly understood the Savior's mission.
+He was awe struck.
 The sacrificial system was meant to be a reminder of the reason for the Messiah's coming.
 But the Jews had lost sight of this.
 Many of the Jews regarded the sacrificial service as having virtue to set them free from sin.
 God desired to teach them that it had no more value than the serpent of brass.
-It was to lead their minds to the Savior.
+The sacrifices were meant to lead their minds to the Savior.

 Nicodemus was being drawn to Jesus.
 Back home he began searching the scriptures in a new way.
 He not longer studied for debate, or discussion of a theory.
 He now studied for personal benefit, for life for his soul.